 The sites/default/files folder

 The sites/default/files folder is used to store files: images, pdf's etc. With IMCE it is possible to use the files in pages and to upload files.
 By defaut, everything in the sites/default/files folder is readable, also if no page is mentioning a file.
-For example, this url can be used to download a file, also outside the ratrabbit website.
+For example, sorry, not available here can be used to download a file, also outside the ratrabbit website.

 It is, also in standard Drupal, without adding a module, possible to create a folder whose contents are only accessible from the pages of your website.
 Example:

 - create a folder "protected" in the sites/default/files folder

 - set the permissions on "protected" as rwxrwxrwx to ensure that the apache server can write into it

 - Under Default download method check Private local files served by Drupal.